Member since: 03 May 1993

 China went on to organise World Expo 2010 in Shanghai, which remains the largest and most-visited Expo to date.
 Part of the former site of Expo 2010 Shanghai is now occupied by the World Expo Museum - the only museum in the world to be entirely dedicated to International Expos and approved by the BIE - which is set to open in 2017.

-Continuing its active involvement participating in and organising Expos, China is once again hosting a Horticultural Expo in 2019, in the district of Yangqing in Beijing.
+Continuing its active involvement participating in and organising Expos, China once again hosted a Horticultural Expo in 2019, in the district of Yangqing in Beijing.